 Children usually enjoy learning new words and with our app, you can make this great fun for them.
 Remember, your tone of voice, excitement, and smiling face are all part of the vital ingredient which makes learning fun.
 If you don't enjoy the game, then your child will probably pick this up and feel the same!

 Research shows that children are 'word learning machines', they learn new words at an amazing rate; it is estimated they add 8 words to their vocabulary every day and so by 6 years know up to 6000 words.
 It also is worth emphasising that the more words a child knows, the better they are likely to be at reading, and making the most of their school education.

 Another important pre-reading skill is being able to recognise the letters of the alphabet.
-On our app you can add a single letter to your picture.
-So you could choose to show your child sets of pictures with begin with the same letter – for example ball, bat, bun, etc. In this way your child can both start to recognise the letters of the alphabet and also associated each letter with a relevant sound.
+On our app you can show a letter of the alphabet with a relevant photo.
+So you show your child sets of pictures which begin with the same letter – for example, ball, bat, bun, etc. In this way, your child can both start to recognise the letters of the alphabet and also associated each letter with a relevant sound.
 If your child does not seem to understand or is unhappy with the 'game', try to include words your child is already familiar with - remember to not push things too far, come back in a few months and see if they are happier with the game.

 For older children, you can add the written name to the picture.
 This means your child will start to see the whole word with a picture and later on, you can ask your child to read the name and later still, read whole sentences.
 Be patient, remember having fun is more important than making fast progress.